autonomys/subspace/node-template-subspace/README.md

 ## Getting Started

-Follow these steps to get started with the Spartan Node Template :hammer_and_wrench:
+Follow these steps to get started with the Subspace Node Template :hammer_and_wrench:

-Note that this repo is for running a spartan-client.
-In order to run a full node which participates in consensus and produces blocks you must also run a [subspace-farmer](https://github.com/subspace/subspace-farmer/tree/w3f-spartan-ms-1.1) and that farmer must have first created a disk-based plot.
-For clarity we provide instructions for both repos in the docker guide below.
-For building and running the farmer in development mode from source, refer to the instructions in the [readme](https://github.com/subspace/subspace-farmer/tree/w3f-spartan-ms-1.1#install-and-run-manually).
+Note that this repo is for running a Subspace node.
+In order to run a full node which participates in consensus and produces blocks you must also run a subspace-farmer.

 ### Run with Docker